rickyhai11/black_hole_v1/playnetmano_rm/tests/tempest/scenario/README.rst

-Tests for Kingbird in Tempest
+Tests for Playnetmano_rm in Tempest
 ====================================

 How to run